Machine Learning for Synthetic Data Generation: A Review: Introduction

 \IEEEPARstart{M}{achine} learning endows intelligent computer systems with the capacity to autonomously tackle tasks, pushing the envelope of industrial innovation~\cite{ng2016artificial}.
 By integrating high-performance computing, contemporary modeling, and simulations, machine learning has evolved into an indispensable instrument for managing and analyzing massive volumes of data~\cite{boden1996artificial,haenlein2019brief}.

 Nonetheless, it is important to recognize that machine learning does not invariably resolve problems or yield the optimal solution.
 Despite artificial intelligence is currently experiencing a golden age, numerous challenges persist in the development and application of machine learning technology~\cite{lucini2021real}.
 As the field continues to advance, addressing these obstacles will be essential for unlocking the full potential of machine learning and its transformative impact on various industries.
-Machine learning endows intelligent computer systems with the capacity to autonomously tackle tasks, pushing the envelope of industrial innovation~\cite{ng2016artificial}.
-By integrating high-performance computing, contemporary modeling, and simulations, machine learning has evolved into an indispensable instrument for managing and analyzing massive volumes of data~\cite{boden1996artificial,haenlein2019brief}.

 The process of collecting and annotating data is both time-consuming and expensive~\cite{jordan2015machine}, giving rise to numerous issues.
-As machine learning is heavily dependent on data, some of the key hurdles and challenges it faces include:

-\begin{itemize} \item \textbf{Data quality}.
+As machine learning is heavily dependent on data, some of the key hurdles and challenges it faces include: \begin{itemize}[leftmargin=*] \item \textbf{Data quality}.
 Ensuring data quality is one of the most significant challenges confronting machine learning professionals.
 When data is of subpar quality, models may generate incorrect or imprecise predictions due to confusion and misinterpretation~\cite{pipino2002data}~\cite{shen2022comparative}. \item \textbf{Data scarcity}.
 A considerable portion of the contemporary AI dilemma stems from inadequate data availability: either the number of accessible datasets is insufficient, or manual labeling is excessively costly~\cite{babbar2019data}. \item \textbf{Data privacy and fairness}.
 There are many areas in which datasets cannot be publicly released due to privacy ad fair issues.
 In these cases, generating synthetic data can be very useful, and we will investigate ways of creating anonymized datasets with differential privacy protections. \end{itemize}